klein0r/esp32-smarthome-center/README.md

 ## SD-Card

 - Format as exFAT
-- Copy mp3 files to the SD-Card
+- Copy mp3 files and configuration file to the SD-Card

 ## Dependencies